circleci/circleci-docs/jekyll/_cci2/v.2.17-overview.md

 1. Check you are running Docker v17.12.1, and if not update (steps in section below)
 2. Update Replicated to v2.34.1 (steps in section below)
-3. Navigate to your Management Console dashboard, for example, `https://<your-circleci-hostname>.com:8800` and select the v2.17 upgrade.
+3. Navigate to your Management Console dashboard (e.g. `https://<your-circleci-hostname>.com:8800`) and select the v2.17 upgrade

 ### Prequisites for Updating Replicated